 Choosing Dave Ramsey or FIRE – Personal Financial Management in the Military Dave Ramsey and his counterpart Financial Independence Retire Early (FIRE) are two big names in personal finance.
 Both offer great advice on how to save your money and live comfortably in your later years, but as a service member how do you know… Read more »

 Can You Borrow More Than Your House is Worth With a VA Loan?
+Here’s a scenario.
 Let’s say you want to buy a $250,000 home.
 You qualify for a VA loan and know that it will be a $0-down mortgage.
-The problem is, you want to replace all of the kitchen appliances, and that carpet in the master… Read more »
+The problem is, you want to replace all of the kitchen appliances, and that carpet in the… Read more »

 What Do You Need to Know About VA Loans?
-By: Justin Fisher Homeownership remains at the heart of the American Dream.
+Homeownership remains at the heart of the American Dream.
 That is especially true for Veterans and the military community, who continue to own homes in greater numbers than their civilian counterparts.
-To assist Veterans and Service Members in purchasing a home, the Department… Read more »
+To assist Veterans and Service Members in purchasing a home, the Department of Veterans Affairs… Read more »

 Improve Your Credit Score Lenders use your credit score to evaluate your credit risk and estimate how likely it is that you will pay them back on time.
 If your credit score isn’t high enough, you won’t be able to utilize any of the benefits that come with it such as receiving loans, credit cards,… Read more »